-As at 31 December 2020, the Group had 124 employees in Hong Kong (2019: 144 employees in Hong Kong).
-The decrease in number of employees was attributable to the decrease in restaurant staff as a result of reducing our staff costs in order to cope with the outbreak of COVID-19.
+As at 31 December 2022, the Group had 58 employees in Hong Kong (2021: 92 employees in Hong Kong).
+The decrease in number of employees was attributable to the decrease in restaurant staff as a result of reducing our staff costs in order to cope with the outbreak of COVID-19 and the closure of "The Pawn" and two "Classified" restaurants.
 Remuneration is determined with reference to market terms and in accordance with the performance, qualification and experience of each individual employee.
 Discretionary bonuses, based on each individual's performance, are paid to employees as recognition and in reward for their contributions.
 Other fringe benefits such as medical insurance, retirement benefits and other allowances are offered to all our employees.
-No discretionary bonus was paid or receivable by the Directors for the year ended 31 December 2020.
+No discretionary bonus was paid or receivable by the Directors for the year ended 31 December 2022.